Pittcon Heritage Award

 Instrumentation dramatically transformed the power, pace, and impact of scientific research.
 New questions could be asked and answered.
 Research that once took years could be done in days.
 The Pittcon Heritage Award honors those visionaries whose entrepreneurial careers shaped the instrumentation and laboratory supplies community and by doing so have transformed the scientific community at large.

 The award has been presented jointly with Pittcon since 2002 and is given out each year at a special ceremony during the Pittcon Conference and Expo.
 The recipient’s name and achievements are added to the Pittcon Hall of Fame, which conference attendees can visit at the show each year.
-This year’s award was presented at the conference on March 19, 2023, in Philadelphia.
+The 2024 award will be presented at the conference to be held February 24–28 in San Diego.

 Previous Winners of the Pittcon Heritage Award